Dhanushda/MyDodoList/README.md

 # MyDodoList
-All the starting work and complete work all are note this repository Morning Prayer
+All the starting bending and completed work was take motes in this repository Morning Prayer
 Breakfast
 Study